Oil and Gas Infrastructure Market Size and Share

 Recent Industry Developments

-• June 2025: Cheniere Energy announced a positive Final Investment Decision on Corpus Christi Midscale Trains 8 & 9 Project, adding 5 million tonnes per annum capacity and targeting over USD 25 per share run-rate Distributable Cash Flow by early 2030s.
+• June 2025: Cheniere Energy announced a positive Final Investment Decision on Corpus Christi Midscale Trains 8 & 9 Project, adding 5 million tons per annum capacity and targeting over USD 25 per share run-rate Distributable Cash Flow by early 2030s.

 • May 2025: Saudi Aramco awarded over USD 25 billion in strategic gas expansion contracts, targeting a 60% increase in sales gas production by 2030 through Jafurah field development and Master Gas System expansion.